About the Americana Festival

 The City of Centerville, the Washington Township Recreation Center, the Centerville-Washington Park District and the Centerville-Washington Township Historical Society sponsor several additional activities.
 The festival is preceded the night before with entertainment and fireworks at the Centerville High School football stadium.

-More than 75,000 people attend the festival each year, with over 100 volunteers assisting in the activities.
+Upwards of 90,000 people attend the festival each year, with over 100 volunteers assisting in the activities.